Rhode Island Restaurant Slammed for Sharing ‘Horrific’ Anne Frank Meme

 On Friday, Atlantic Sports Bar and Restaurant in Tiverton posted a picture of famed diarist Anne Frank with the caption “#ohboy” on its Facebook page, ABC6 Rhode Island reported.
 Across a black-and-white portrait of Frank were the words: “It’s hotter than an oven out there…And I should know!”
 The meme has since been deleted from the eatery’s page.

-After the post went viral and it was removed from the restaurant’s page, calls for a public apology heightened.
+After the post went viral and was thereafter removed from the restaurant’s page, calls for a public apology heightened.

 “Wow a racist pit,” Amy Ann commented on an unrelated Facebook post on the restaurant’s page.
 “Don’t patronize until they apologize.”